home · services · T1 · A technical CTO, on the days you need one.

-Most technical failures aren't engineering problems — they're decision problems.
-A fractional CTO gives you senior judgment in the room at the moments that count, without the 6-month hiring process or the full-time salary.
-Right-sized for your stage; available the week after we agree scope.
+Most technical mistakes are not engineering mistakes — they are decision mistakes.
+A fractional CTO gives you senior judgement at the moment it matters, without a 6-month hiring cycle or a full salary.
+Sized to your stage; available a week after we agree.

 A multi-region crypto custody platform with KYC/KYB compliance, real-time webhook systems, and smart contracts.
 From zero to production across 8 integration phases, US + EU.